- Northeast Ohio 216.444.7000

-The main organs that make up the digestive system (in order of their function) are the mouth, esophagus, stomach, small intestine, large intestine, rectum and anus.
-Helping them along the way are the pancreas, gall bladder and liver.
+The main organs that make up your digestive system are the organs known as your gastrointestinal tract.
+They are: your mouth, esophagus, stomach, small intestine, large intestine and anus.
+Assisting your GI organs along the way are your pancreas, gallbladder and liver.

 Here’s how these organs work together in your digestive system.

 The mouth is the beginning of the digestive tract.
 In fact, digestion starts before you even take a bite.
 Your salivary glands get active as you see and smell that pasta dish or warm bread.
 After you start eating, you chew your food into pieces that are more easily digested.
 Your saliva mixes with the food to begin to break it down into a form your body can absorb and use.
 When you swallow, your tongue passes the food into your throat and into your esophagus.

 Located in your throat near your trachea (windpipe), the esophagus receives food from your mouth when you swallow.
 The epiglottis is a small flap that folds over your windpipe as you swallow to prevent you from choking (when food goes into your windpipe).
 A series of muscular contractions within the esophagus called peristalsis delivers food to your stomach.

 But first a ring-like muscle at the bottom of your esophagus called the lower esophageal sphincter has to relax to let the food in.
 The sphincter then contracts and prevents the contents of the stomach from flowing back into the esophagus.
 (When it doesn’t and these contents flow back into the esophagus, you may experience acid reflux or heartburn.)